 - podcasts episodes or videos completed by expert clinicians or parents/caregivers (experts by experience)

 - resources shared by autistic advocates

 Occupational Therapy Domains

-Meet the Occupational Therapists who Developed this Toolkit!
+Meet the Occupational Therapists who Selected the Resources in this Toolkit!

 *With special thanks to Stephanie Wong who made significant contributions to this toolkit’s initial stages of development while on an occupational therapy student placement at Holland Bloorview